mlcommons/GaNDLF/docs/usage.md

 [Back To Top &uarr;](#table-of-contents)
 #### Special Case for Training

-In the case where you want to train on an existing model that is inside the GaNDLF container (such as in an MLCube container created by `gandlf_deploy`), the output will be to a location embedded inside the container.
-Because you cannot mount something into that spot without overwriting the model, you can instead use the built-in `docker cp` command to extract the model afterward.
+Considering that you want to train on an existing model that is inside the GaNDLF container (such as in an MLCube container created by `gandlf_deploy`), the output will be to a location embedded inside the container.
+Since you cannot mount something into that spot without overwriting the model, you can instead use the built-in `docker cp` command to extract the model afterward.
 For example, you can fine-tune a model on your own data using the following commands as a starting point:

 ```bash
 # Run training on your new data